Arame's anthro blog

 ›

-New ancient DNA from Greece.
-From Corinth region and western Greece.
-Old samples are similar to other samples from Greece and Balkans but ...
+New ancient DNA from Greece, specifically from the Corinth region and western Greece.
+The older samples are similar to other samples from Gr...

 An open thread about Bronze Age Anatolian Y DNA